irfanhakim-as/charts/mika/linkding/README.md

 # [Linkding](https://github.com/sissbruecker/linkding)

 Linkding is a bookmark manager that you can host yourself.
-It's designed be to be minimal, fast, and easy to set up using Docker.
+It's designed to be minimal, fast, and easy to set up using Docker.

 ## Prerequisites